iloaiza/MQC/README.md

 Includes Ehrenfest, Tully's Fewest Switches Surface Hopping (FSSH) (in both adiabatic and diabatic representations), Collective Modes (with and without surface hopping) and Split Operator (SO) exact dynamics for debugging.

 Currently supports parallelization in 1 node.

 	-DYNAMICS.jl is used for a single set of initial conditions under the MQC methods.
+(Still, an initial wigner distribution can be used)

 	-SPLIT_OPERATOR.jl is used for the SO propagation.